marcusparsons/auto-table-filter/README.md

 # Auto Table Filter (atf)

 Auto Table Filter (atf for short, not to be confused with Alcohol, Tobacco, and Firearms in the US lol) is a project created by Marcus Parsons in 2017 in an effort to make filtering tables as easy as possible while also adding flexibility and features and keeping it lightweight.
-Auto Table Filter does not rely on any outside libraries as it is written in Vanilla JavaScript. **As of right now, Auto Table Filter only supports one table per page; however, an update is planned to add support for multiple tables per page.**
+Auto Table Filter does not rely on any outside libraries as it is written in Vanilla JavaScript.
+Auto Table Filter will support filtering on multiple tables by initializing it for each new table like you see below under **A Simple Example**.

 ## Table Of Contents
 1. [How To Use Auto Table Filter](#howtouse)